ODEX-TOS/tos-desktop-environment/docs/09-options.md

 # Startup options

-This document explains how to control how AwesomeWM behaves before `rc.lua` is executed.
+This document explains how to control how TDE behaves before `rc.lua` is executed.

 ## Command line

-AwesomeWM has the following command line options:
+TDE has the following command line options:

-    Usage: awesome [OPTION]
+    Usage: tde [OPTION]
       -h, --help             show help
       -v, --version          show version
       -c, --config FILE      configuration file to use